mormahr/pdf-service/README.md

 ### Environment variables

+- `WORKER_COUNT` (default: 4) Sets the worker pool size of the gunicorn server executing pdf_service.

 - `HOST` if the hostname isn't set on the container, pass it as an environment variable to identify the service in Sentry.